BearTS/BearTS/README.md

 - 📫 Reach me at [email](mailto:bear@tamako.tech) :)
 - 💬 I'm interested in **Cloud Computer**, **Web Development**, **Server Management**, and exploring different domains.
 - 😄 Pronouns: He/Him
-- 🧠 Currently a Freshman at Vellore Institute of Technology, Vellore, pursuing Computer Science and Business Systems
+- 🧠 Currently a Sophomore at Vellore Institute of Technology, Vellore, pursuing Computer Science and Business Systems

 If you want to support the work I do, consider buying me a cup of coffee
 <a href="https://www.buymeacoffee.com/bearts">